-The data of a specific module can be imported in a fixture by invoking the following command:
+The data of a specifc module can be imported from a fixture by invoking the following command:

-ringo-admin db loaddata --loadbyid <modulname> <fixture>
+ringo-admin db loaddata <modulname> <fixture>

 This will load the data in the fixture and insert or update the items in the database.
 Deleting items is not supported.